GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

   </figcaption>
 </figure>

-## Linkability and universality, the Web's super powers
+## Linkability and universality, the web's super powers

-All three companies, Adobe, Microsoft, and Twitter, in parallel to their Web apps have well-established platform-specific Windows, macOS, Android, iOS, Linux,… etc. versions of their apps Photoshop, Visual Studio Code, and Twitter respectively.
-So why did they build for the Web on top?
+All three companies, Adobe, Microsoft, and Twitter, in parallel to their web apps have well-established platform-specific Windows, macOS, Android, iOS, Linux,… etc. versions of their apps Photoshop, Visual Studio Code, and Twitter respectively.
+So why did they build for the web on top?
 The answer lies in its linkability and universality.

 As Google's [Thomas Nattestad](https://twitter.com/fractorious) concisely [puts it](https://web.dev/ps-on-the-web/#:~:text=the%20simple%20power%20of%20a%20url%20is%20that%20anyone%20can%20click%20it%20and%20instantly%20access%20it.%20all%20you%20need%20is%20a%20browser.%20there%20is%20no%20need%20to%20install%20an%20application%20or%20worry%20about%20what%20operating%20system%20you%20are%20running%20on.):
 _"The simple power of a URL is that anyone can click it and instantly access it.
 All you need is a browser.
 There is no need to install an application or worry about what operating system you are running on"_.
-With Visual Studio Code for the Web, [according to](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev#:~:text=You%20can%20make%20quick%20edits%2C%20review%20PRs%2C%20and%20Continue%20on%20to%20a%20local%20clone)
+With Visual Studio Code for the web, [according to](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev#:~:text=You%20can%20make%20quick%20edits%2C%20review%20PRs%2C%20and%20Continue%20on%20to%20a%20local%20clone)
 Microsoft's [Chris Dias](https://twitter.com/chrisdias), when working with GitHub, _"you can make quick edits, review PRs, and continue on to a local clone"_.
 The sole fact that you can share a link